-(1) Retail Gross Margin for the year ended December 31, 2021 includes a \$0.5 million reduction related to the Winter Storm Uri credit settlements received and includes a \$64.4 million add back related to Winter Storm Uri.
-(2) Retail Gross Margin for three months ended June 30, 2022 and year ended December 31, 2022 includes a deduction of \$9.6 million related to proceeds received under an ERCOT (Winter Storm Uri) securitization mechanism in June 2022.
+(1) Retail Gross Margin for year ended December 31, 2022 includes a deduction of \$9.6 million related to proceeds received under an ERCOT (winter storm Uri) securitization mechanism in June 2022.

 (3) Reflects the Retail Gross Margin for the Retail Electricity Segment or Retail Natural Gas Segment, as applicable, divided by the total volumes in MWh or MMBtu, respectively.